-Soar Early Intervention was created to provide individualized support and services to young children who may be at risk of developmental delays.
+Soar Early Intervention was created to provide individualized support and services to young children with autism spectrum disorder (ASD).
 The purpose of the Soar Early Intervention program is to help children develop to their full potential and achieve success in school and beyond.
 Intervention may include therapy, behavioral support, and family-centered services.

 How Does It Work?

 Early intervention typically involves a team approach, with a range of specialists working together to provide comprehensive support to the child and their family.
 This team will include Board Certified Behavior Analysts (BCBA) and Registered Behavior Technicians (RBT).

 The process begins with an evaluation completed by a BCBA to identify areas of need.
 This assessment will involve parent interviews, standardized assessments, observation, and interactive play.
 From there, an individualized intervention plan is developed based on the child’s unique needs.
 This assessment will determine the medical necessity of Applied Behavior Analysis therapy.
 Need must be established in order to proceed with therapy.
 Some children will be the right fit for our early naturalistic intensive behavior intervention services and some children will be referred to a setting that will better meet their needs.

 The goal of early intervention is to provide support as early as possible to help children meet developmental milestones and reach their full potential.
 This may involve working on skills such as communication, social interaction, play behaviors, social engagement, self-regulation, school readiness, or daily living skills.

 Why should I consider it for my child?

 The benefits of early intervention can be numerous.
 Children who receive early intervention services may experience: